SuperOfficeDocs/crmscript/docs/api-reference/old/classes/NSDayInformationListItem/NSDayInformationListItem.md

 # NSDayInformationListItem

-Summary information about the activites and holidaysfor one day
+Summary information about the activities and holidaysfor one day